Best Tool Set of 2021

 Full Set — 75 sockets (SAE and Metric), 2 quick-release ratchets, 3 extensions, 6 screwdrivers, 7 precision screwdrivers, magnetic bit driver, 52 bits, adjustable wrench, 3 pliers, hexes, scissors, measuring tape, level, box cutter, wire stripper, spackler, wire brush

 We aren't as impressed with the plier options.
 The diagonal cutters struggled a bit to cut soft metal like copper.
 (In contrast, the Channellock pliers made short work of it.)
 The adjustable wrench has some play in it.
 You often have to adjust it between turns, and its lower jaw isn't perfectly parallel with the upper.
 The hex sets are fine, but their holders both arrived cracked.
-Speaking of broken, warranty information for this set is unclear and might depend on where you buy this tool set.
 Luckily, we expect these tools to hold up to plenty of use for home improvement and DIY projects.
 Overall, this is the toolkit we recommend to our friends who are serious about home repair and looking for an all-in-one set.

 The Craftsman 57-Piece Home Kit is a solid yet minimal tool set.
 If your projects don't get too elaborate, this kit offers the best mix of basic tools.
 Its fiberglass and rubber-handled hammer is one of the better options in the test, as are its slip joint pliers.
 They have an easy action and comfortable grip.
 The screwdrivers are pleasant to wield and work well.
 Instead of the magnetic bit driver that many of the other kits include, this one gives you a ratcheting screwdriver with a bit adapter.
 So you can use it for bolts or slap on a Torx, Phillips, or flathead to tackle an array of screws.
 We like it.
 The little socket set is a handy size.
 It's not the top of the line but works well enough.
 The two hex key sets seem fine in our tests, offering metric and SAE sizes.
 We like that the measuring tape is self-locking and marked with ¼ and ⅛ measurements, which are nice for taking measurements at a glance.